oliverpitsch/apple-product-icons/README.md

 ## Versions
+__June 2017__ - WWDC 2017 Event

+iMac Pro added.
+More to come?
+Let’s see.
+Keynote still running.

 __September 2015__ - September Event 2016

 This is 7.
 While the shape of the iPhone hasn't changed that much (not at all at the icon size), the colors have.
 So here we go with updated icons for all iPhone 7 models.
 In addition the set now also contains the new Apple Watch Series 2 Edition with the ceramic case and the all new AirPods.